uchicago-cs/cmsc23320/website/projects/project1_tips.rst

   the hash table yourself).

 - The `SDS <https://github.com/antirez/sds>`__  library to manipulate strings.
-  SDS strings can be manipulated (i.e., C string functions will work with SDS strings), but the SDS library provides functions that makes certain tasks easier.
+  SDS strings can be manipulated just like C strings (i.e., C string functions will work with SDS strings), but the SDS library provides functions that makes certain tasks easier.
 That said, you should not need to do much string manipulation, since most of that is handled